PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_optimize_transpose_elementwise_roundtrip_nhwc_nchw_fanout_chains()` and their
 one-counter schema before retaining their results.
 Commit and push only; do not create or update a pull request.

+## Guarded elementwise-fanout result characterization checkpoint

+The elementwise NHWC→NCHW fanout-roundtrip owner returns the stable one-counter dictionary `optimized_transpose_elementwise_roundtrip_nhwc_nchw_fanout_chains`.
+Its two production occurrences are both guarded by `optimize_layout_transpose_chains`, and both results are currently discarded.

+A strict expected-failure orchestration contract requires `_late_concat_elementwise_fanout_stats` after the captured late-Concat Transpose dictionary and `_terminal_elementwise_fanout_stats` before terminal singleton-MaxPool/Reshape orchestration.
+It fixes both guards, the model-only callback contract, and their distinct preceding/following boundaries.

+At implementation, replace only the two guarded expressions with assignments.
+Do not initialize values outside the guards, consume the results, or change the owner/schema, guards, callback arguments, pass order, rollback/pruning, metadata, dependencies, TensorFlow behavior, or any surrounding owner.
+Validate the owner, terminal singleton boundary, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused elementwise-fanout owner, terminal-singleton boundary, terminal- orchestration, layout-recovery, and architecture gate:
+  `298 passed, 1 xfailed in 19.61s`
+- expanded broad related gate: `1644 passed, 1 xfailed in 33.76s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented guarded two-result retention contract above.